diasurgical/devilutionX/Packaging/resources/assets/txtdata/Readme.md

   The first record in a file SHOULD be used as a header
     Implementations are free to treat records however they want, using multiple records as headers or none at all.
-  Files SHOULD contain at least one record.
+  All files contain at least one record.
+The last record in a file SHOULD end
-    An empty file (zero-length or containing only a UTF8 BOM sequence) is valid and is typically interpreted as a header for a single unnamed column with no records.
+    with a trailing newline, however some spreadsheet applications do not output trailing newlines so we allow flexibility here.
+This means that an empty file (zero-length or containing only a UTF8 BOM sequence) is valid and is typically interpreted as a header for a single unnamed column with no records.
   Records SHOULD contain the same number of fields.
-  Files SHOULD end with a trailing newline.
-    Note that while a trailing newline is treated as if the file has a final record containing a single empty field, in practice these records SHOULD be discarded.
-This is mainly to handle the typical output from spreadsheet applications like Excel.
 */
-DXTxtFile ::= utf8bom? header ( recordsep, record )*
+DXTxtFile     ::= utf8bom? ( singleRecord | record+ finalRecord? )

 utf8bom       ::= #xEF #xBB #xBF

-header    ::= record
+/*
+  if parsing reaches EOF and the file has no record terminators then the file MUST be treated as containing a single record with no terminator */ singleRecord  ::= fields

+/*
+  if for some reason you want to end a file with a record containing a single empty field then the record MUST end with a valid terminator */ record        ::= fields recordterm

+/*
+  this means that the terminator is only truly optional for files where the final record contains a single field with at least one character, or at least two fields (as there will then be at least one field separator even if both fields are zero-length)
+*/
+finalRecord   ::= nonEmptyField | field fieldsep fields

-/* an empty line is treated as a single empty field */ record    ::= field ( fieldsep field )*
+/* an empty line is treated as a single empty field */ fields        ::= field ( fieldsep field )*

 /* fields MAY be zero length */ field         ::= character*

+/*
+  unless the final record only consists of a single field, in which case it MUST contain at least one character
+*/
+nonEmptyField ::= character+

 /*
   Any Char (see https://www.w3.org/TR/xml/#NT-Char) except Tab ("\t", 0x09),